VexiqYT/pwa-review-app/README.md

 When the connection returns, full functionality is restored automatically.

 Data Storage
-This version uses in‑memory storage, meaning:
+This version uses consistent, saved storage, meaning:
-Data resets when the server restarts
+Data should restore when the server restarts
-No SQL database is used
-This is intentional for the assessment
-A future version could use JSON or SQL for persistence.